- PROFESSOR Medicine, General Internal Medicine

 Montefiore Medical Center

 Dr. Kannry is a practicing board certified Internist at Mount Sinai’s IMA (Internal Medicine Associates).
-He has dual appointments in IT and Medicine at Mount Sinai Medical Center.
+He has dual appointments in IT and Medicine at Mount Sinai Health System.
 Dr. Kannry is a graduate of the Yale Center for Medical Informatics, a National Library of Medicine training program in Informatics.
 Dr. Kannry is a frequent contributor to AMIA and HIMSS and was/is a member of the AMIA Task Force on Guidelines for the Clinical Use of Electronic Mail with Patients, AMIA Task Force on Applied Informatics, AMIA's Education Committee, AMIA’s Public Policy Committee, HIMSS’Ambulatory EMR Knowledge Resource Task Force, HL7 EHR Ambulatory Care Large Minimum Function Set: Ambulatory Care-Large, HISTP, Greater New York Hospital Association IT Steering Committee Chairman of Clinical Advisory Group for NYCLIX (New York Clinical Information Exchange), member of NYCLIX Steering Committee/Board, NYS ACP, Health Information Technology Committee, and the NYS/NYeC Collaborative Care Workgroup.
 Dr. Kannry was a member of the Scientific Program Committee for ITCH (Information Technology and Communications in Healthcare) 2007, the Fall 2011 AMIA Scientific Program Committee, and the 2014 iHealth Conference.

 One focus of Dr. Kannry’s career has been how best to integrate Informatics into operational settings.
 For the Fall 2011 AMIA CMIO Workshop, he worked as a member of the workshop curriculum committee at which he was a presenter at as well.
 In 2013 the AMIA Board of Directors appointed him Chair of a Task Force on CCIO (Chief Clinical Informatics Officers) Education and Skillsets.